 I like to say I rage quit my job, but the truth is I allowed myself to endure a hostile and sexist work environment for way too long.
 Scroll down to read more about my rage quitting.

-I wish I could tell you I went out with blazes – but given women have to be 2.5 times more productive than man to be equally recognized, I swallowed my pride and bowed out gracefully.
+I wish I could tell you I went out with a blaze – but given women have to be 2.5 times more productive than man to be equally recognized, I swallowed my pride and bowed out gracefully.

-Let me start with what lead to my rage quitting:
+Let me start with what lead to my rage quitting….